The Marsh Fritillary is threatened, not only in the UK but across Europe, and is therefore the object of much conservation effort.

 The main foodplant is Devil's-bit-Scabious (Succisa pratensis).
 On calcareous grassland, it occasionally uses Field Scabious (Knautia arvensis) and Small Scabious (Scabiosa columbaria).

-- Massively declined and now restricted to the west coast of Scotland, western Wales, Northern Ireland and South West and central southern England.
+- Massively declined and now restricted to the west coast of Scotland, south and west Wales, Northern Ireland and south west and central southern England.

 - Distribution Trend Since 1970’s = -46%.